Associate Dean for Graduate and International Programs

 - M.S., 1979, Forestry, University of Wisconsin-Madison

 - B.A., 1973, Anthropology, University of Wisconsin-Madison

-- Communities and Natural Resources (FOR 599/699) This experiential learning class explores the dynamic relationships between rural communities and the natural resources which surround them.
+- Communities and Natural Resources (FOR 511/611).
+An interdisciplinary experiential learning course for graduate students focusing on relationships between the well-being of rural communities and the natural resources surrounding them.

 - Donoghue, Ellen, Sara Thompson, and John C. Bliss.
 2009.
 Tribal-federal collaboration in resource management.
 Journal of Ecological Anthropology vol. 13.
 Accepted for publication 2/12/09.

 - Fischer, A. Paige, and John C. Bliss.
 2009.
 Framing conservation on private lands: Conserving oak in Oregon’s Willamette Valley.
 Accepted 04/15/08 for publication in Society & Natural Resources.

 - Kelly, Erin C., and John C. Bliss.
 2009.
 Healthy forests, healthy communities: A new paradigm for natural resource-dependent communities?
 Accepted 12/20/07 for publication in Society and Natural Resources.

 - Bliss, John C. 2008.
 Family Forest Owners.
 Chapter 11 in Ellen M. Donoghue and Victoria E. Sturtevant, editors, Community and Forest Connections.
 WA DC: Resources for the Future.
 P. 205 – 218.